 Fee destination

 Collected fees are sent to the wallet address you specify.
-Supported networks:
+Supported networks:- EVM-compatible wallets (Ethereum, Polygon, Base etc.)

 - TVM-compatible wallets (Tron)